hellohaptik/docs_haptik/docs/agent-chat/teams.md

     Count all chats completed by agents (excluding the bot / gogo) during a selected time period for a team to get this metric.
 For example, if chat disposition exists for a chat that means this conversation was marked complete via the agent.

-> Completed by agents = No of chats actually closed by that agent.
+> Completed by agent = No of chats actually closed by that agent.

 3. **Abandoned by user**